BlueBlood6/academic-cv/content/authors/admin/_index.md

   #     - Migrated infrastructure to a new data center
   #     - lorem ipsum dolor sit amet, consectetur adipiscing elit
   #     - lorem ipsum dolor sit amet, consectetur adipiscing elit

+# Awards.
+#   Add/remove as many awards below as you like.
+#   Only `title`, `awarder`, and `date` are required.
+#   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
+awards:
+  - title: National Scholarship (0.2%)
+    url: ''
+    date: '2020-12-14'
+    awarder: Ministry of Education, the People’s Republic of China
+    icon: ''
+    # summary: |
+    #   I studied the foundational concept of neural networks and deep learning.
+By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
+  - title: Outstanding Graduate
+    url: ''
+    date: '2023-06-30'
+    awarder: Xi’an Jiaotong Univeristy
+    icon: ''

 # Skills
 # Add your own SVG icons to `assets/media/icons/`